 Health services and policy research generates knowledge to address issues related to health service design and delivery and development of health-related policy.
 It includes such diverse areas as health outcomes research, technology assessment, knowledge translation, health economics and economic evaluation, patient/public engagement, and health workforce planning.

 Our master of science (MSc) program in health policy research prepares students to generate knowledge to address issues related to health service design and delivery and development of health-related policy.
 Students are encouraged to address issues of concern to the health system and the larger community.

 These courses are required in order to complete this program.

 SPH 555 - Foundations of Public Health Research (*3)

 These courses are required for this specialization.

-One (*3) qualitative or quantitative methods course as approved by the student's supervisor.
+(*3) qualitative or quantitative methods courses as approved by the student's supervisor.